Near Charlottesville in Albemarle County, Virginia — The American South (Mid-Atlantic)

 Erected 1976 by Virginia Historic Landmarks Commission.
 (Marker Number W-163.)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Revolutionary.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical month for this entry is March 1712.

 Location.
 38° 2.697′ N, 78° 30.996′ W. Marker is near Charlottesville, Virginia, in Albemarle County.
-Marker is on Ivy Road (Business U.S. 250) near Colonnade Drive.
+It is on Ivy Road (Business U.S. 250) near Colonnade Drive.
 Touch for map.
 Marker is at or near this postal address: 2214 Ivy Rd, Charlottesville VA 22903, United States of America.
 Touch for directions.

 More about this marker.
 Marker is a few hundred feet from the Charlottesville city line.

-Photographed By Paul Crumlish, August 15, 2009
+Photographed by Paul Crumlish, August 15, 2009

 4. Jesse Pitman Lewis grave site